Willie Gault: Track and field

 Gault qualified for the 1980 U.S. Olympic team and would have participated in the 1980 Summer Olympics in Moscow had the United States not boycotted the event.
 He was one of 461 athletes to receive a Congressional Gold Medal.

 Gault set a record in the 110-meter high hurdles at the SEC track and field championships in May 1981.
 At the 1982 SEC championships, he again set the 110-meter high hurdles record, and won the Commissioner's Trophy for the highest overall score.
 He won the 60-yard hurdles event at the 1983 SEC indoor championships with a time of 7.05.
 At the 1983 NCAA Indoor Track and Field Championships, Gault won the 60-yard high hurdles and the 60-yard dash with times of 6.98 and 6.18, respectively.
 At the 1983 NCAA outdoor championships, Gault placed third behind Roger Kingdom and Reggie Towns in the 110-meter high hurdles.

 Gault was part of a world record-setting 4 × 100 meter relay team (1.
 Emmit King, 2.
 Willie Gault, 3.
 Calvin Smith, 4.
 Carl Lewis) at the 1983 World Championships.
-He also competed in the 110 meter hurdles and attended the Liberty Bell Classic, where he won a bronze medal in the 100 meter race).
+He also competed in the 110 meter hurdles and attended the Liberty Bell Classic, where he won a bronze medal in the 100 meter race.
 He made the 1988 Winter Olympics bobsledding team as an alternate.
 His official personal bests are 13.26 seconds in the 110 meter hurdles and 10.10 seconds in the 100 meters.

 Personal bests

 Professional football career

-Gault was drafted by the Chicago Bears in the first round (18th overall pick) in the 1983 NFL Draft, and had an immediate impact during his rookie season.
-He caught four passes for 103 yards and a touchdown in the Bears' loss to New Orleans, five passes for 103 yards and a touchdown in the Bears' loss to Baltimore, and four passes for 129 yards and an 87-yard touchdown in the Bears' loss to Green Bay.
+Gault was selected by the Chicago Bears in the first round (18th overall pick) in the 1983 NFL draft, and had an immediate impact during his rookie season.
+He caught four passes for 103 yards and a touchdown in the Bears' loss to New Orleans, five passes for 130 yards and a touchdown in the Bears' loss to Baltimore, and four passes for 129 yards and an 87-yard touchdown in the Bears' loss to Green Bay.
 Gault was the prototypical "speed merchant", meaning his greatest asset was his pure straight line swiftness.